olafjanssen/olafjanssen.github.io/metalsmith/src/projects/scenealpha.md

 ---
-title: Scene Alpha: Lunar Lullaby
+title: "Scene Alpha: Lunar Lullaby"
 tag: scenealpha
 image: th_18.png
 description: Combined effort with a friend of creating a full scene in 3D with multiple shots and with audio.
 The scene was the teaser to the full movie that was the goal of a collaborative movie project TheProjectV1.